tisquantum/sectors/README.md

 - TODO: Split out dividend payout.
 Make sure calculations are correct.

 - Should prestige bonus be based on selling out of your inventory or hitting the expected target customers?
 If a companies product is hard to get, does that make it prestigious?

+- TODO: Add hyperlinks to company and player names so that when you click it will automatically bring up that detailed accordion in the left panel.